Jukka Rautakorpi

-Jukka Tapio Rautakorpi (born December 17, 1963 in Kauhajoki, Finland) is a Finnish ice hockey coach.
+Jukka Tapio Rautakorpi (born December 17, 1963, in Kauhajoki, Finland) is a Finnish ice hockey coach.

 Career

 Shortly after his playing career ended, Rautakorpi began his coaching career starting out with the under-16 team of JYP Jyväskylä.
-After two years with the under-16 squad, he progressed to the under-18 team then the under-20 squad.
+After two years with the under-16 squad, he progressed to the under-18 team and then to the under-20 squad.
 In 1994–95 Rautakorpi moved up to become an assistant coach with JYP Jyväskylä on the SM-liiga squad.

-Rautakorpi moved on to Tappara for the 1995-96 season for his first stint as a head coach in the SM-liiga.
+Rautakorpi moved on to Tappara for the 1995–96 season for his first stint as a head coach in the SM-liiga.
 He stayed for 2 seasons coaching 100 regular season games for a record of 42 wins, 43 losses and 15 ties, both seasons Tappara lost in the playoff quarterfinals.

-From 1997-1999, Rautakorpi coached various Finnish junior teams including the under-18 team at the 1998 IIHF European U18 Championship winning silver, and the under-20 team in the 1999 IIHF World U20 Championship finishing 5th.
+From 1997 to 1999, Rautakorpi coached various Finnish junior teams including the under-18 team at the 1998 IIHF European U18 Championship, winning silver, and the under-20 team in the 1999 IIHF World U20 Championship finishing 5th.

 Tappara rehired Rautakorpi for the 1999–2000 season and he started his second run as Tappara head coach that would last 4 seasons this time.
-Rautakorpi had a much more successful tenure this time amassing a record of 126 wins, 69 losses and 27 ties in 222 games.
+Rautakorpi had a much more successful tenure this time, amassing a record of 126 wins, 69 losses and 27 ties in 222 games.
 Under his tutelage, Tappara appeared in the 2000–01 and 2001–02 finals and won the Kanada-malja as playoff champion in 2002–03.

-Rautakorpi spent 2 seasons as the head coach of Finnish club Lukko leading the club to a record of 52 wins, 36 losses, 14 ties, 4 overtime wins (OTW) and 6 overtime losses (OTL).
+Rautakorpi spent 2 seasons as the head coach of Finnish club Lukko, leading the club to a record of 52 wins, 36 losses, 14 ties, 4 overtime wins (OTW) and 6 overtime losses (OTL).
 However, in his first season with the club, they lost in the playoff quarterfinals, and in the second, they lost out to HPK for third place in the playoffs.